■ Safety of care:

 Communicating with the healthcare team

-Managing clear communication between team members can be difficult for walk-in clinic physicians, particularly when patients require ongoing care or follow-up.
+Managing clear communication between team members can be difficult for walk-in clinic physicians, particularly when patients require ongoing care or follow-up and do not have a primary care physician.

 Case example: A physician is unreachable after prescribing a potentially contraindicated medication